Rahim Rashidi: Biography

 Rahim Rashidi started his career as a Peshmerga in Kurdistan Democratic Party (Iran).
 Than after that he became a human rights activist, writer, and journalist.
 For this reason he has been interviewed by many local and international media, press, radio and television agencies on local, and global political, historical, and social issues and affairs.
+Rashidi is married to Helin Sindy, an Iraqi-Kurdish Translator.
+They share no children.

 Activities

 Rashidi began journalism in 1996 working for "Voice of Iranian Kurdistan" Radio and "Kurdistan" Newspaper.
 In 2004 he became a member of the editorial team of "Rêjwan" magazine in Sweden, publishing in Swedish and Kurdish.

 From 2006 to 2010, Rahim was a member of the board of directors and the editor of the news department for Tishk TV, located in Paris, France.

 Rashidi has been a member of the Swedish Union of Journalists and the International Federation of Journalists.
 He is currently a member of the Foreign Press Center (FPC) of the US State Department and a member of the Foreign Press Correspondents in the USA (AFPC-USA Club).

 Additionally, Rashidi has been actively involved with the Kurdistan Human Rights Watch and the Leadership Council for Human Rights in the United States since 2010.
 He wrote an article “What do the Kurds Want and Why They are Oppressed” for the Contemporary Social Issues book, published in the United States in English and Persian.

-At the present time he is the Chief Correspondent for Kurdistan24 and Kurdistan TV in Washington, DC.
-Mr. Kurd also oversees the operations of Zagros TV's Arabic section.
-Rashidi is also a member of the Gold Institute for International Strategy, and a consulting advisor to several companies and establishments in Washington, DC.
+Rashidi went on to be Chief Correspondent for Kurdistan24 and Kurdistan TV in Washington, DC.
+He also oversaw the operations of Zagros TV's Arabic section.
+He is also a member of the Gold Institute for International Strategy, and a consulting advisor to several companies and establishments in Washington, DC.

+Translation work

-He has translated lot of literary, political, and social articles into Kurdish, including the following four books:
+Rashidi has translated literary, political, and social articles into Kurdish, including the following: